 There is no reason you should be spending $5 on a disposable water bottle at the airport.
 Plastic water bottles are bad for the environment, are a waste of money, and are overpriced at the airport anyway!

 Bring your own water bottle, and fill it up at the water fountain after you get through the security line.
-There are many filtered water bottle stations in airports nowadays, so you won’t have to worry about the water being contaminated.
+There are many filtered water bottle stations in airports nowadays, so you won’t have to worry about the water being contaminated or dirty.

 Drinking water on a plane is especially important for your health, as it is very easy to get dehydrated on an airplane.
 Make sure you fill up your water bottle to the brim before you board!
-Here are some more information on what to do before boarding a plane.
+Here are some more information on the ultimate before boarding your flight checklist

 This is one of the best hacks airports don’t want you to know.
 Parking at the airport can be extremely expensive.
-Instead of paying hundreds of dollars to park, book a nearby hotel.
+Instead of paying hundreds of dollars to park, book a night at a nearby hotel.

 If you cannot find any good hotel deals nearby, you can get up to a 20% discount using Park N’ Fly!

 6. How NOT to lose your car at the airport

 If you do decide to park at the airport, take a picture of where you parked.
 Sometimes the shuttle driver will give you a card with information on where you parked, but this can be easily lost.
 Take a picture of this too, just in case!